 Most attendees meet there early for dinner and a drink together before the meeting begins at 7.30pm.

-We usually have between 50 and 100 members come.
-Meals are $10, drinks are pub prices.
+We usually have between 30 and 70 members come.
+Cheap meals, drinks at pub prices.

 A raffle then free tea, coffee & cake follow the meeting.